geoneric/fern/document/manual/fern/algorithm/tutorial.rst

 Looking in the Fern.Algorithm API documentation, we find the divide algorithm categorized under Algorithms | Algebra | Elementary algebra.
 You can also type `divide` in the search box and select `fern::algebra::divide` from the search results in the dropdown box.
 Or you can pick the `divide` algorithm from the list of algorithms presented in the `fern::algebra` namespace documentation page.

 Each algorithm is a function template.
 When calling an algorithm, we must always provide the function arguments, of course.
 Depending on our needs, we must also provide one or more template arguments.
 The algorithm arguments consist of one or more input argument values and the result value.
 The type of these values depends on the context.
-Fern.Algorithm uses specific template functions to access the values, and as long as they are implemented, the algorithm can be called.
+Fern.Algorithm uses specific template functions (customization points) to access the values, and as long as they are implemented, the algorithm can be called.
 This has the advantage that the implementation of the algorithms doesn't depend on a certain type.
 We will see how this works later on in this tutorial.

 Each ``fern::divide`` overload also accepts an execution policy argument which must be provided.
 This argument determines how the algorithm should perform its work.
 Currently we can use a ``fern::SequentialExecutionPolicy`` instance or a ``fern::ParallelExecutionPolicy`` instance.
 These instances are predefined in the library, and named ``fern::sequential`` and ``fern::parallel``.